xXFranzFXx/Koel-Test-Automation-Framework/README.md

 * Jenkins - CI/CD<br>

 <h3>Overview</h3>
 This project provides a testing framework based on page object model to automate tests for the Koel web application.
-For the most part each branch serves a particular purpose: api, database, or web application testing. <br>
+There are multiple branches for different types of testing:<br>
+* db - Database testing
+* api - REST api testing
+* TestNG - TDD testing
+* Cucumber - BDD testing

 <h3>Getting Started</h3>
 Follow these steps to get started with the Koel Test Automation Framework:<br><br>